What Is a Stakeholder?

 Business owners consider their users to be loyal and critical stakeholders of the business.
 The revenue and profit they generate only come in when customers buy products from the company.

-Top product management software like Chisel has an exclusive user research pillar offering various ways to collect and manage customer feedback which is crucial for your product and company’s success.
+Now you see as discussed earlier Chisel has an exclusive user research pillar offering various ways to collect and manage customer feedback which is crucial for your product and company’s success.

 The Suppliers and Vendors

-As we know, suppliers and vendors are externally a part of the company.
+It is also the well known fact that suppliers and vendors are externally a part of the company.
 But they, too, are given due importance because of how the company greatly benefits from their services.

 A company’s ability to interact with customers will increase when they take insights from suppliers and vendors.